 The same is true with your trash.

 It’s similar to the Leave No Trace principle of “dispose of waste properly”, but when it comes to racing, it extends beyond tape, arrows, and gear.

 No matter what your racer turnout is, you are going to create trash.

 It could be one bag, it could be five.

 It all depends on the day, what took place, and what “other” trash you managed to pick up.

-Hopefully you had a conversation with the park manager or property owner on where trash is suppose to go once collected into bags.
+Hopefully, you had a conversation with the park manager or property owner on where trash is supposed to go once collected into bags.

 Others think that you can just stack your trash bags by a park trash can and call it a day.

 Don’t ever do either of those things.